 The objective of the PLA is to develop an assessment tool that considers existing watershed and receiving water conditions, as well as ongoing and future Superfund and MTCA cleanup efforts.
 The tool can be used to assess potential recontamination of post-cleanup sediments from incoming loads from the entire drainage area, including all lateral loads to the LDW; improve the effectiveness of the sediment remedial action; and address CWA water, sediment, and tissue quality impairments in the Green/Duwamish River watershed, including the LDW.
-The assessment tool can also help identify load reductions from various sources in the watershed and the receiving waters; and can be used to estimate loadings during and after sediment cleanup.
+The assessment tool can also help identify required load reductions from various sources in the watershed to address impairments in the receiving waters.
+The assessment tool can also help identify load reductions from various sources in the watershed to address impairments in the vatershed and the receiving waters; and can be used to estimate loadings during and after sediment cleanup.